Can You Cut Tile With a Circular Saw? (All You Need to Know)

 Also, wet tile saws are very mobile and are commonly used by tile setters and home improvement enthusiasts.
 Unfortunately, it can be challenging to use for accurate and straight cuts.

 You’ll need a jig or guide rail system for this.
-In addition, they’re prone to blade kickbacks, which we can say are not recommended if you’re a beginner.
+In addition, they’re prone to blade kickbacks and if you’re a beginner, I’d advise caution

 FAQ